-Writing is at the very center of what we do as PR professionals.
+Writing is at the very centre of what we do as PR professionals.

 Excellent writing skills are also essential when it comes to landing a great job that has an actual impact.
 Many PR businesses depend on talented wordsmiths that are good at what they do.